 The File Path displays your current loaded Program name and the type of Installation.
 File Path changes when you create or load a new Program or Installation.
 You can have several installation files for a robot.
-Programs created load and use the active installation automatically.
+Programs created load and use the progra

-To load a progra
+To load